jetannenbaum/Bipes4RP2040/docs/labs/buttonPressPoll.md

     ![lab 3 solution](./img/lab3Blocks.jpg)

 !!!
+Challenge
-Challenge Can you add more LEDs, just as you did in the previous lab?
+    Can you add more LEDs, just as you did in the previous lab?

+    Here are some hints:

+    - Create a variable block to hold the number of the pin you want to turn on.

+    - Use the in list list get # List block to get a specific pin for the function call.

+    - Use the change variable by 1 Variable block each time the button is pressed.

+    - Use a remainder Math block to ensure the number of the pin retrieved from the list doesn't exceed the number of pins in the list.